nylas/components/README.md

 ## Background

 Front-end UIs can often be time-consuming to build, even for simple functionality.
-The Nylas Components are designed to help developers more quickly add communications and scheduling functionality into their app.
+The Nylas Components are designed to help developers more quickly add communications and scheduling functionality into their app

 The Nylas Components include: